genesiscommunitysuccess/docs/docs/04_web/04_integrations/02_Angular/getting-started.md

 ## Styling the application

-### Global styles:
+### Global styles
-You can add global styles by modifying the main stylesheet located at `src/styles/styles.css`.
+You can add global styles by modifying the main stylesheet located at **src/styles/styles.css**.
 This file contains styles that apply to the entire application.

 ---

-### Component or page specific styles:
+### Styling components or pages
 For more granular control, you can add styles specific to a page or component.

-For example, you can create a stylesheet for a specific page like `src/app/pages/not-permitted/not-permitted.component.scss` and include styles that only apply to that page.
+For example, if you want to have unique styling for the page that is displayed when a requested page cannot be found, create a stylesheet called **src/pages/NotFoundPage/NotFoundPage.css** with styles that only apply to that page.

 ---

 ### Design tokens

+Design tokens are declared in the **src/styles/design-tokens.json** file.
+They offer an effective way to manage and apply styles in your application in a consistent and maintainable manner.

-You can change design tokens, which are declared in the `src/styles/design-tokens.json` file.
-Design tokens allow you to define and manage design-related values such as colors, fonts, and spacing in a centralized manner.
-Modifying these tokens will propagate changes throughout the application where these tokens are used.
+The design tokens enable you to define and manage values such as colours, fonts, and spacing across the whole application.
+You can modify these tokens to propagate changes wherever they are used in the application.

 :::note
-You can read more about design system here: [Design systems - introduction](../../../design-systems/introduction/)
+See more details in our page on [Design systems](../../../design-systems/introduction/)
 :::

-By using these methods, you can effectively manage and apply styles to your application, ensuring a consistent and maintainable design system.

-## Congratulations!

-🎉 Congratulations!
-You're now set up to use Genesis Foundation and Angular! 🎉